ilanefraimovic/IS601-linux-command-cheatsheet/README.md

 pwd is a command that prints the full path of your current directory.
 It’s useful when you’re lost in the file system and need to know where you are.

 touch is a command that command creates a new empty file if one doesn’t already exist.
 It’s often used to quickly set up a placeholder file

+cp is a command that copies files or directories from one location to another.
+For example, cp file.txt backup.txt makes a duplicate of a file.